Jimmy-Phasha/Financial-Data-Analyser/README.md

 ## ✨ Features

-- 📂 Upload and process monthly bank statements (CSV/Excel)
-- 🤖 Automatically cleans and categorizes transaction data
+📂 Upload one or more Excel (.xlsx) bank statement files 🧹 Automatically cleans and standardizes transaction data 🏷️ Categorizes transactions using keyword-based rules 📤 Exports a clean, categorized version to Excel
-- 📊 Exports a clean, merged Excel file for Power BI
+📊 Designed for integration with Power BI dashboards
-- 💻 Simple and intuitive desktop interface built with Tkinter
+💻 User-friendly interface built with Tkinter
-- 📦 Packaged as a standalone `.exe` for Windows (coming soon)

 ---